rhiraldo/prodops-lab/README.md

 2. Containerize the app.
 3. Build docker image and push to Artifactory.
 4. Create helm charts for prodops-lab.
-5. Deploy the application Kubernetes.
+5. Deploy the application to Kubernetes.
 6. *Application needs to be live and running.*
 7. Troubleshooting and Debugging.